 At the heart of this problem is an interaction between employers and HMRC.
 If more employers followed the very clear and beefed-up guidance from HMRC, there would be far fewer people affected.
 That is why we are beefing up our work with HMRC colleagues and counterparts, to ensure that the guidance is absolutely clear.
 If employers follow it and report the correct dates, this issue simply will not occur.

 One key test of a benefits system must be the dignity that it confers on the recipient.
 Does the Minister agree that there is great dignity in an automated solution that is modern, simple and straightforward and that there is potentially a role for employers to align their dates with a system that is in the best interests of their employees?

 I thank my hon.
 Friend for that question.
 He is right.
 The universal credit system and tens of thousands of dedicated DWP staff have processed an unprecedented 3 million claims since mid-March.
 As I have said before and will keep repeating, Labour’s legacy benefit system, based on paper forms and a lot of face-to-face interaction and meetings, simply would not have coped with the pressures of covid-19.
 It has not been easy, and our people have had to work incredibly hard, but the important thing is that the system has held up, and people have been able to make their claims online, in their own time and in their homes.
-We have not seen the queues outside jobcentres that there have been in other countries, and that is because we have universal credit, and this Government invested in it.
+We have not seen the queues outside jobcentres that there have been in other countries, because we have universal credit, and this Government invested in it.

 I would like to congratulate these four women on their victory for social justice.
 It is shameful that the Government have pursued this case to the Court of Appeal.
 These were working women who were paid a regular monthly salary.
 Welfare rights experts described them as perfect candidates for universal credit.
 Does the Minister agree that a system that does not work for people like them does not work at all?